Will breastfeeding while pregnant affect the growth of your unborn child, or hamper your pregnancy in any way?? The answer is NO.

 can handle.
 If you do decide to wean your baby, you should try to do so

-gradually to minimize the impact on your breastfeeding baby.
+gradually, to minimize the impact on your breastfeeding baby.
 If you

-decide on a breast feeding pregnancy you should try to get as much help
+decide on a breastfeeding pregnancy, you should try to get as much help

 and support as possible.

-Leave a comment
+Leave an anonymous comment